rachmari/seedBox/README.md

 mysql: Localhost port 3309 -> guest port 3306
 ip:    192.168.33.10
 ```
 All packages are installed from the provisioning script.
-This repo contains two directories: vagrant and projects.
+This repo contains two directories: vagrant and shared.
 The vagrant directory contains the provisioning script `bootstrap.sh` which will be executed automatically when you run `vagrant up`.
-The seeddms source is downloaded to the `projects` directory by the provisioning script.
+The seedDMS source code is downloaded to the `shared` directory from the provisioning script.
 This directory is a shared folder accessible from the host machine and the guest machine.
 This directory is synced with `/var/www` directory in the virtual machine.

-This project folder also contain a `config` folder can be used to store configuration files used during provisioning.

 # Default Credentials
 These are credentials setup by default.